Beyond knowledge: five ways to ensure learning is appliedby

 Skills training, where it was mentioned at all, was focused on new starters, apprentices and those who have skills that are no longer required in a post-industrial, automated world.
 Skills training has either been focused on the basics, teaching those with few skills (or few relevant skills) how to do something new, or concentrated on introducing new software.

 It seems that the focus on knowing new things as the basis for L&D interventions is no longer enough (assuming it ever was).
-These reports – and other commentary I have seen in the L&D world – has recognised that doing new and different things needs more support.
-The work L&D do has to go beyond knowledge.
+Doing new and different things needs more support and the work L&D does has to go beyond knowledge.

 Knowledge is only the start of learning

 Our L&D inputs need to adequately prepare people for doing things differently and doing different things.
 Solely giving them access to more content or more information is not enough to help them make those kinds of changes.